CCurl/Forth_C/README.md

 Yes, I know ...
 ANOTHER Forth implementation.
 This one creates a "bare metal" Forth virtual machine.

-The goal of this project was to create an implementation of a virtual "bare metal" Forth machine.
+The goal of this project is to create an implementation of a virtual "bare metal" Forth machine.
 To that end, the VM has less than 50 instructions, which make up the Forth system's primitives.
 See Defines.h for that list of instructions.